Space University of Florida - The Foundation of the Gator Nation

 Commands

-Jobs are managed with PBSPro or Torque and Moab.
-Use commands qstat, qsub, qdel, etc. from the interactive nodes linx32, or linx64.
+Jobs are managed with Torque and Moab.
+Use commands qstat, qsub, qdel, etc. from the interactive node linx64, and later in Dec 2008 from linx32.
+They can also be managed from ock and from wukong.

 Logging in